RPIForge/website/README.md

 # RPIForge/website
-The Forge's website - tracks machine usage and calculates charges for members.
+The Forge's website - tracks machine usage and calculates charges for members with free of cost

 To install the app, you must have a working Python 3.7.x installation and PostgreSQL.